tomjaguarpaw/blog.poisson.chat/posts/2020-08-08-definitional-lawfulness.md

   is an unfortunately visible difference, which is why the source code uses `mappend`.

-A simple fix is to instantiate the monoid `w` to a concrete one whose operations do get reassociated, such as `Endo e`.
+A simple fix is to instantiate the monoid `log` to a concrete one whose operations do get reassociated, such as `Endo e`.
 While that makes the test less general technically, it can also be argued that this is such a localized change that we should still be able to